 Conceived and created for broadband equalization, the EQP-1A features four low boost/cut frequencies, three high-cut frequencies and seven HF boost points, along with a bandwidth control for shaping the high boost curve.

-You can rename Fx Buttons for ease of use.
-To rename the selected Fx button, right-click on the button.
+You can rename Unit Buttons for ease of use.
+To rename the selected Unit button, right-click on the button.

 In order to turn on the solo (listen) of the equalizer, double-click on the selected equalizer number.
 The equalizer in solo mode glows yellow, to exit solo mode, double-click again.
 For two-channel modes, only one equalizer can be solo mode.
 For multi-channel modes, one or more equalizers can be soloed.